roytang/blog/content/posts/2008/11/drafting-with-roy-1-triple-shards.md

 Round two game two, mana screw.
 Nothing to see here, but obviously if I had been smart enough to leave regeneration mana open in game one I would have gotten the benefit of a third game.

-Round three game one, I bring him to two, but he stabilizes and clears my board and I don&#8217;t draw burn to finish him off.
+Round three game one, I bring him to two, but he stabilizes and clears my board and I don&'t draw burn to finish him off.

 Round three game two, I manage to go obelisk into five drop into quietus spike again, quickly taking him from 20 to 8 in one swing.
 I win the game and we go to the rubber match.

-I shuffle up and the TO hands us the pack that we&#8217;re playing for. &#8220;We should open it, so that if it&#8217;s a crap rare we don&#8217;t have to play the third game&#8221;, I joke around as I search for any useful sideboard cards.
+I shuffle up and the TO hands us the pack that we&'re playing for. &#8220;We should open it, so that if it&'s a crap rare we don&'t have to play the third game&#8221;, I joke around as I search for any useful sideboard cards.

-Round three game three he doesn&#8217;t draw any creatures and I have a steady stream, so I keep the prize pack.
+Round three game three he doesn&'t draw any creatures and I have a steady stream, so I keep the prize pack.

 It turned out to contain a

 [Mindlock Orb][1]

-, if we had opened it I might not have wanted to play the third game. :p My other prize pack had another Cruel Ultimatum, I think it&#8217;s a set now!
+, if we had opened it I might not have wanted to play the third game. :p My other prize pack had another Cruel Ultimatum, I think it&'s a set now!

 Good luck to the pinoy GP Taipei contingent!